Ms. Dorothy,

 Once your children have control of a reading vocabulary of some simple common words in a first language, and can recognize the groups of letters that comprise various sounds in words, they will be able to read along with you in beginner books in that language.

 Even if they can't read words accurately on their own yet, they will have enough of an understanding of how print works and how stories work to begin decoding and making meaning from text.
+At that point, introducing the second language in writing will be less confusing because they will have something to compare it with.

 Certainly, do not refrain from reading to them in both languages, always!
 They should see and know that there are books in your home, and books available to them in either language.

 The decision about exactly when to introduce reading in the second language, or how much overlap there can be, may be answered by your child's interest in books he knows are in French or English.
+Don't be afraid to follow your children's lead!

 If you are comfortably literate in both languages, there is no reason to believe they will not learn to read and write as easily as they learned to speak both languages.